SESAME User Policy

 III.1 SESAME defines three categories of external users:

 1. General Users (GU).
 These are (groups of) scientists who are allocated beam time to conduct experiments at SESAME based on proposals that have been peer-reviewed by the Proposal Review Committee (PRC).
 The terms of reference of this Committee are posted on the SESAME web site; the criteria it applies are described in section V below.
-These proposals may be for a single experiment requiring one visit to SESAME, or for a programme requiring multiple visits.
+These proposals may be normal proposals, that is proposals for a single experiment requiring one visit to SESAME, or long-term proposals for a programme requiring both multiple visits over a period of two years and dedicated instrumentation or system(s).
 75% of the beam time that is available (after allowing for use by Participatory Research Teams) will normally be reserved for General Users.
-This beam time will be allocated on a six-monthly basis, though research proposals may remain valid for two years subject to a beam time continuation request being made for each six-month cycle.
+This beam time in the case of normal proposals will be allocated on a six-monthly basis, normally during the semester that follows the related call for proposals.
+In the case of long-term proposals, this beam time will be allocated on a two-yearly basis that will be subject, during the second year, to the submission of a progress report at the end of the first twelve months, and the PRC’s subsequent recommendation on the continued use of the allocated beam time.
 Scheduling of the beam time will be prepared by the management of SESAME, in close consultation with the beamline scientists.
+The dedicated instrumentation or system(s) of a long-term proposal will require the approval of the Director following his or her consultation with the Scientific Advisory Committee (SAC), and will be developed and installed at SESAME for the duration of the project at the cost of the General User.
+On completion of the measurements to be carried out by the General User, all General Users, as well as PRTs and Industrial Users referred to in sections III.1(b) and (c) below, will have free access to this instrumentation or system(s), whose permanence at SESAME after completion of the project will be regulated by a Letter of Agreement to be negotiated with the General User by the Director.

 2. Participatory Research Teams (PRTs).
 These are research teams that have contributed to the funding, building and/or operation of SESAME beamlines.
 PRT members may be from a single institution or from a consortium of institutions.
-The Scientific Advisory Committee (SAC), which is responsible for advising the SESAME Council on construction of substantial new scientific infrastructure, will evaluate and provide advice to the Director on proposals to form Participatory Research Teams.
+The Scientific Advisory Committee, which is responsible for advising the SESAME Council on construction of substantial new scientific infrastructure, will evaluate and provide advice to the Director on proposals to form Participatory Research Teams.
+It will annually review progress of existing PRTs.
 Proposals that involve the construction of infrastructure that goes beyond the scope of SESAME’s current medium- or long-term plans require the approval of the Council; otherwise, approval rests with the Director.
 A certain percentage of the available time at a beam to which a PRT has contributed will be reserved for its exclusive use.
 Any percentage of the beam time reserved for a PRT that is not utilised by the PRT may be used by the General Users.
-The percentage of time to be reserved for a PRT will be negotiated with the Director of SESAME, based on the resources contributed by the PRT, and recorded in a Memorandum of Understanding (MoU).
-Approval will typically be for three years, following which the PRT may apply for renewal, on the basis of a new MoU to be negotiated with the Director.
-Unless otherwise laid down in the MoU, PRT proposals for beam time are usually peer-reviewed by the PRC.
+The percentage of time to be reserved for a PRT will be negotiated with the Director of SESAME, based on the resources contributed by the PRT, and recorded in a Specific Agreement.
+Approval will typically be for three years, following which the PRT may apply for renewal, on the basis of a new Specific Agreement to be negotiated with the Director.
+Unless otherwise laid down in the Specific Agreement, PRT proposals for beam time are usually peer-reviewed by the PRC.

 PRTs may not establish industrial collaborations without the authorisation of the Director of SESAME who will decide what charges such industrial collaborators should be required to pay.